gmcastil/vimrc/doc/log.md

 42. How have I not been using the `:find` command or the `%:h<Tab>` expansion to edit files in the location of the current buffer

+43. The find command can be used along with the `path` variable which some people suggest adding `**` to in order to get recursive find to work.

+- I'm not entirely sure I like that (neither is Tim Pope)
+- I would need project specific settings and then have to be a lot more disciplined about using Vim from a single location

+44. Using netrw for fun and profit - I'm not sure I agree yet.

+45. Saving a file as super user.
+This comes up a lot and it's really annoying.
+    To get around this, we exploit the ability to write to external commands, including the `sudo tee` command.
+To write the contents of a file as the super user, we use `:write! sudo tee % > /dev/null`